The Employment Law Review: Denmark

 There are no specific formalities for translation, when required.

 Rules on employee representation are set out in the employment law and company law frameworks.
 Danish employment laws contain several provisions for employees' rights to be represented in different situations.
-As an example, if a public or private limited company has employed an average of a minimum of 35 people within the past three years, employees of that company have a right to employee board representation.
+As an example, if a public or private limited company has employed a minimum of 35 people, on average, within the past three years, employees of that company have a right to employee board representation.
 Companies with more than nine employees must establish a health and safety committee constituted of a representative of the employer or management of the company, certain managers or middle managers and employee representatives (working environment representatives).

-Apart from employee representation rights in specific contexts, the employer's obligation to inform and consult its employees follows from either the Act on Informing and Consulting Employees (implementing Directive 2002/14/EC), which covers any employer with at least 35 employees that is not party to any collective agreement, or a collective agreement pursuant to which the employer has set up a works council and consults the works council in relation to certain workplace-related matters.
+Apart from employee representation rights in specific contexts, the employer's obligation to inform and consult its employees follows from either the Act on Informing and Consulting Employees (implementing Directive 2002/14/EC establishing a general framework for informing and consulting employees in the European Community), which covers any employer with at least 35 employees that is not party to any collective agreement, or a collective agreement pursuant to which the employer has set up a works council and consults the works council in relation to certain workplace-related matters.

 Under the above Act, the works council must be consulted with regard to, inter alia, the employer's financial situation, the latest and future developments, and any significant changes in the organisation of the work and working conditions.
 The employer is free to decide on the election process, the timing, method and contents of the information and consultation, but the employer must ensure an appropriate level of both.